GKM-Theory for Torus Actions on Cyclic Quiver Grassmannians: Special cases

 \subsubsection{Feigin degeneration of $\mathcal{F}l_{n+1}$}

 Replacing the identity maps of the quiver representation $M$ from the previous subsection by arbitrary linear maps, we obtain the linear degenerations of the flag variety introduced in \cite{CFFFR2017}.
-It is therefore possible to apply Theorem~\ref{trm:comb-moment-graph} and Theorem~\ref{trm:cohomology-generators-general-setting} to these class of varieties.
+It is therefore possible to apply Theorem~\ref{trm:comb-moment-graph} and Theorem~\ref{trm:cohomology-generators-general-setting} to this class of varieties.

-In particular, we can recover the moment graph, for the Feigin degeneration of the flag variety (denoted by $\mathcal{F}l_{n+1}^a$) , as constructed in \cite{CFR2013}.
+In particular, we can recover the moment graph, for the Feigin degeneration of the flag variety (denoted by $\mathcal{F}l_{n+1}^a$), as constructed in \cite[Section~3.2]{CFR2013}.
 This is a special degeneration where we replace the identity map along the $i$-th arrow by the projection $\mr{pr}_{i+1}$.

-We obtain the same set of vertices and edges.
+For $n=4$, the coefficient quiver of this representation is displayed on the left below and after reordering the segments we arrive at the right picture.

+The basis corresponding to the right picture satisfies the assumptions of an aligned coefficient quiver and is the same as described in \cite[Remark~3.14]{CFR2013}.
+We obtain an attractive grading if we use the row indices as weights for the corresponding basis vectors.
+Hence we can apply the results from Section~\ref{sec:GKM-VarietyStructure} in this setting.

 By \cite[Equation~2.1, Remark~3.14]{CFR2013}, the admissible collections $\bf{S}$, which parametrise the vertices of the moment graph, are a special case of the tuple of index sets $(K_i)_{i\in [n]}$ as in Lemma~\ref{lem:fixedPtsAttractiveGrading}.
 The one-dimensional orbits, starting at the vertex parametrised by $\bf{S}$, are parametrised by $\bf{S}$-effective pairs \cite[Definition~3.5]{CFR2013}.
 Their geometric interpretation in \cite[Remark~3.6]{CFR2013} coincides with the description of fundamental mutations of the coefficient quiver, corresponding to the admissible collection $\bf{S}$.
 Hence, the indices of the $\bf{S}$-effective pairs and the leading indices of the fundamental mutations coincide, if we use the same order of the indecomposable summands of the quiver representation.

+The structure of the unoriented moment graph is independent of the chosen basis, as long as the basis yields an aligned coefficient quiver.
+But to recover the edge labels as in \cite[Theorem~3.18]{CFR2013}, we have to use the basis described above instead of the one from Example~\ref{ex:fund-mutation}.
+Nevertheless, the edge labels are slightly different, since our torus has one additional parameter, which is required to obtain finitely many one-dimensional orbits for general quiver Grassmannians for the cyclic quiver.